Memorable Cruises in the Catalina Island Area

 Fantastic cruises make lifetime memories on Catalina Island

 You will also find moors, coves, caves and quarry sites heading from Blue Cavern Point.
 There you can find Empire Landing, Rippers Cove, Goat Harbor, Hen Rock Cove and Moonstone Beach, among others.
 There are several services in the island that provide evening cruises.
-Shore Boat sends boats from the Pleasure Pier point every hour.
-The Harbor Cruise Boat travels to White’s Landing, while the Blanche W takes you to see flying fish.
-That’s right, flying fish, not fly fishing.
-Some of these babies can glide up to 50 feel along the water!
+Shore Boat sends boats year-round from Two Harbors.
+Catalina Classic Cruises operates six passenger vessels and is available for private cruises hosting dance parties, holiday parties and corporate events.

-The Emerald and Starlight Ships take you to see the underwater gardens.
+The Undersea Expedition launches off the Green Pleasure Pier and takes you to see the abundant and thriving undersea life.
 These ships are actually semi-submersible, glass-bottom vessels and bring you a fish’s perspective as you swim right along with marine life large and small.
+Catalina Adventure Tours also operates the semi-submersible Nautilus, glass bottom boats and offers a variety of cruises, charters and island tours.

 Be sure to take a cruise before you leave Catalina Island.
 This is an island vacation and you must accept an invitation with the waters of the Pacific!